Program length: 21.5 months

-When you successfully complete the internship, you will receive a clinical internship completion certificate from Mayo Clinic School of Health Sciences and an Associate in Applied Science degree in medical radiography from GateWay Community College.
+When you successfully complete the internship, you will receive a Certificate of Completion from Mayo Clinic School of Health Sciences and an Associate in Applied Science degree in medical radiography from GateWay Community College.

 Graduates are eligible to take professional certification examinations given by the American Registry of Radiologic Technologists.
 This certification gives you nationally recognized credentials to practice radiography.
 In addition, several states require a licensure examination.

-For the prerequisites required by GateWay, see the Medical Radiography Program application and information packet.
+For the prerequisites required by GateWay, see the Radiologic Technology Program application information packet.
 Admission is subject to availability and placement policies.

 How to apply

-To participate in the internship, you must be enrolled in the Medical Radiography Program at GateWay Community College and request Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, as your clinical site.
+To participate in the internship, you must be enrolled in the Radiologic Technology Program at GateWay Community College and request Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, as your clinical site.
 GateWay coordinates program admissions, applications and all classroom instruction.

 Tuition and financial aid